Sensitivity Study of the Tau Lepton Electric Dipole Moment at the Super Tau-Charm Facility: Abstract

-\textbf{Abstract:} This study investigates the intrinsic electric dipole moment (EDM) of the $\tau$ lepton, an important quantity in the search for physics beyond the Standard Model (BSM).
-In preparation for future measurements at the Super Tau-Charm Facility (STCF), this research uses Monte Carlo simulations of the $e^+e^- \rightarrow \tau^+\tau^-$ process and optimizes the methodologies needed to obtain the EDM.
-Machine learning techniques are utilized to effectively identify signal photons and events, resulting in a significant improvement in signal-to-noise ratio.
-The event selection algorithm is optimized, achieving signal purity of $80.0\%$ with an efficiency of $6.3\%$.
-Furthermore, an analytical approach is introduced to solve for the $\tau$ lepton momentum, and accordingly the squared spin density matrix and optimal observables are derived.
-The relationship between these observables and the EDM is established, with the estimated sensitivity from the $\pi\pi$ channel of $|d_\tau| < 3.49\times 10^{-18}\,e\,\mathrm{cm}$, laying the foundation for future experimental measurements of the $\tau$ lepton EDM in STCF experiments.
+This study investigates the intrinsic electric dipole moment (EDM) of the $\tau$ lepton, which is an important quantity in the search for physics beyond the Standard Model (BSM).
+In preparation for future measurements at the Super Tau-Charm Facility (STCF), we employ Monte Carlo simulations of the $e^+e^- \rightarrow \tau^+\tau^-$ process and optimize the analysis methodology for EDM extraction.
+Machine learning techniques are implemented to efficiently identify signal events ($\tau^\pm\rightarrow\pi^\pm\pi^0\nu_\tau$), which result in a significant improvement in signal-to-noise ratio.
+Our optimized event selection algorithm achieves $80.0\%$ signal purity with $6.3\%$ efficiency.
+We develop an analytical approach for $\tau$ lepton momentum reconstruction and derive the squared spin density matrix along with optimal observables, which maximize the sensitivity to $d_\tau$.
+The relationship between these observables and the EDM is established with the estimated sensitivity of $|d_\tau| < 3.89\times 10^{-18}\,e\cdot\mathrm{cm}$ at a $68\%$ confidence level.
+These results provide a foundation for future experimental measurements of the $\tau$ lepton EDM in STCF experiments.